Let's plan a Bridal Shower

 If your bride has a Pinterest Board, consider that a home-run.
 Take some of her ideas and run with it.
 This is actually the ideal situation, but also the least likely.

 If she doesn’t–don’t panic.
 You and the rest of her girl gang are the girls she trusted to know her best.
 Channel your bride.
 Team together with all of the girls and think of what she would want most.
 Make sure you’re all thinking about what she would want, not you.
-One of the reasons this is so important is because a Shower is a scary event.
+One of the reasons this is so important is because a shower is a scary event.
 Your bride is up there as the center of attention and all eyes are on her, let’s make it an event she’s most comfortable in.
 If it’s not a surprise, feel free to even ask her what she wants (she definitely has some ideas and it would probably make her day to have them come true)!

 So, she doesn’t have a Pinterest board…now what?

 Make it!
-For the last shower I helped to plan, all of the girls and I teamed together and made a group (secret) Pinterest, that only the 6 of us could see and post.
+For the last shower I helped to plan, all of the girls and I teamed together and made a group (secret) Pinterest, that only the six of us could see and post.
 We all posted different decor ideas, champagne ideas, and everything so we all know what page we’re on with decor—it’s reeeeally important to make sure you’re all on the same page.
 Really, Pinterest is your best friend here.
 It helps you and your girls get to the same page.
 You don't want to have a bunch of different ideas that all clash together poorly.

 Pro tip: Don’t buy anything until you have a concrete plan.
-Just because you’re in the planning phase of the shower does not mean you should run out and buy a bunch of random stuff you saw at Michaels thinking “this might come in handy.”
-Write out everything you are in charge of (maybe it’s tablecloths, centerpieces) then write out EXACTLY what you’ll need for those things.
-If you’re in charge of the “Bubbly bar” look at as much inspiration as you need until you know that you need gold confetti, straws, cups, berries, champagne, and ice before heading out to the store.
+Just because you’re in the planning phase of the shower does not mean you should run out and buy a bunch of random stuff you saw at Michael’s thinking “this might come in handy.”
+Write out everything you are in charge of (maybe it’s tablecloths, centerpieces, whatever) then write out EXACTLY what you’ll need for those things.
+If you’re in charge of the “Bubbly Bar” look at as much inspiration as you need until you know that you need gold confetti, straws, cups, berries, champagne, and ice before heading out to the store.
 It’s so easy to rack up unnecessary charges here.

 Below is part of the champagne “Bubbly Bar.”
-For this, we needed rock candy (Amazon is your BEST, best friend here), champagne flutes, paint markers (the favor was your own customized champagne glass), glitter and rhinestones.
+For this, we needed rock candy (Amazon is your BEST, best friend), champagne flutes, paint markers (the favor was your own customized champagne glass), glitter and rhinestones.
 It’s easy to go overboard with the decor.
 Just stick to what you need!

 Start a spreadsheet with the girls.
-Everyone writes in what the spent, then at the end figure out who owes who what (if you’re into that sort of thing).
+Everyone writes in what they spent, then at the end, figure out who owes who what (if you’re into that sort of thing).